Steve Bird: Philadelphia Eagles

 On August 12, 1987, Bird returned to the NFL and signed with the Philadelphia Eagles.
 He was released prior to the season and did not play for them.

 Coaching career

-Early years
+Early life

 Following Bird's playing days he joined his college team, Eastern Kentucky, as a wide receivers coach.

 From 1990 and 1992 he was a graduate assistant for Kentucky and Tennessee, working mostly with the offense and the receivers.

 In 1993, he joined Pittsburgh as their wide receivers coach, before joining Kent State in 1996 as a tight ends coach.
 He would have stints with Tulane and Middle Tennessee as wide receivers coaches, West Virginia as the passing game coordinator and wide receivers coach, and Eastern Kentucky as a tight ends then receivers coach.

 In 2007, he joined Bowling Green as a special teams coordinator and wide receivers coach before becoming an offensive assistant for South Florida in 2009.